-The Centre is governed by a highly experienced and passionate Board of Trustees, who meet regularly to support the Centre’s development and set our strategic direction.
+The College is governed by a highly experienced and passionate Board of Trustees, who meet regularly to support the College’s development and set our strategic direction.

 Martin is the Chief Executive of St John Ambulance and has a strong track record in leading the development of public service delivery and in policy change with a focus on giving young people the chance to fulfil their potential through volunteering, education and training.